 Commissioner Meieran said the commissioners are seeking feedback to inform a formal proposal.
 “We have a draft ordinance, but that doesn’t mean things can’t change,” she said.
 “So we really want to hear from you.”

-People are encouraged to submit comments and questions online, or attend one of two upcoming community meetings:
+People are encouraged to attend one of two upcoming community meetings:

 - November 16, 6:30 – 8 p.m., at the Linnton Community Center, 10614 N.W.
 St. Helens Rd., Portland